zalando-stups/documentation/components/senza.rst

    ApplicationId: example-app-id
    MintBucket: your-mint-bucket

 You can also combine parameter file and parameters from command line, but you can't have same parameter twice.
-It can't exist both on file and command line.
+The parameter can't exist both on file and command line.

 .. code-block:: bash